-Figure 12 .
-Marking of place p_0 .
+Figure 12: Marking of place p_0 .

-As can be observed from the graphic, the number of transitions is very small (#transitions = 53), since the HFSS representation exploits the piecewise constraint of input flows to achieve an efficient simulation.
-On the contrary, a general propose ODE solver like Adams, Runge-Kutta or quantization would require a higher number of transitions.
+As can be observed from the graphic, the number of transitions is very small since the HFSS representation exploits the piecewise constraint of input flows to achieve an efficient simulation.
 Given that HFSS models can produce continuous output flows, reservoir continuous trajectory can be calculated without involving any transition, reducing the computation cost.